 This involves validating your business idea before spending a penny, preparing a thorough go-to-market strategy, designing, building and optimising your website and creating captivating content to drive traffic to your business.

-Done right, you can reach a monumental audience and make a lot of money.
-In 2019, 87% of people made an online purchase in the UK and by EOY, 19.7% of retail sales took place online.
+With the right strategy, you can reach a vast audience and generate a lot of revenue.
+Consider the possibilities: In 2019, 87% of people made an online purchase in the UK and by the end of 2021, 30.2% of retail sales took place online.
 Since the Coronavirus crisis, that number has shot up to 30%.

 Table of contents:

 - How to successfully start an online business